 - Manitou Amber Ale, ABV: 5.7% – Brewery’s first classic flagship beer.
 Very different aroma and flavor compared to normal Amber Ale but in an excellent way.
-With caramel malty, toasted wheat bread, and herbal hoppy aroma.
+With caramel malty, toasted wheat bread, and an herbal hoppy aroma.
 You will taste caramel and sweet malted grains straight out, then light notes of raisin & dates, ending with a light but lingering bitterness of herbal hops.

-- Ancho Chili Dutch Double Chocolate Porter, ABV: 5.3% – Rich Porter brewed with dutch chocolate, chocolate malt, and ancho chilies.
+- Ancho Chili Dutch Double Chocolate Porter, ABV: 5.3% – Rich Porter brewed with Dutch chocolate, chocolate malt, and ancho chilies.

 - Soul Butter Triple IPA, ABV: 8.0% – Brewed with six different hops, but sweet caramel malt kept the bitterness well balanced with strong spicy, floral, and hoppy flavors.
-Well appreciated brew by the beer lovers.
+Well appreciated brew by beer lovers.

 5. Rare Bird Brewpub

 This Traverse City brewery offers its award-winning beers and the best beers from around the world.
 Apart from beers, they also serve cocktails, wines, and other alcoholic drink options.

 These various options combined with Live Music and delicious food make Rare Bird Brewpub a perfect place to chill out.